 It's not totally unlike a weird, stripped-down Angry Birds.
 You pull, and you aim, and you watch the tiny dotted line of your trajectory adjust to the subtle roll of your fingertip.
 You do it on the bus.
 You want it in your idle moments, and the cumulative expense of your time becomes increasingly absurd, even as your secret pride ratchets up.

 And then there's Angry Birds Star Wars, Angry Birds Transformers, Angry Birds stuffed animals, a board game, a Hot Wheels car.
-Last time I was in the Times Square Toys "R" Us in New York City, there was a veritable Angry Birds fucking shrine.
-This iconoclasty, for a game that is "addictive" and monetises well.
+Last time I was in the Times Square Toys "R" Us, there was a veritable Angry Birds fucking shrine.
+This sort of idolatry, for a game that is "addictive" and monetizes well.
 This mean little pick-and-flick.

 In recent months, my job in video games has taken a hard left turn toward hopeless territory.
-When rhetoric as mild as " games should be made and played by anyone who wants" is so wildly offensive as to trigger a harassment campaign, you frankly start to wonder what you're doing with your life.
+When rhetoric as mild as " games should be made and played by anyone who wants to make and play them" is so wildly offensive as to trigger a harassment campaign, you frankly start to wonder what you're doing with your life.
 For example, it seems obscene that as a woman you will probably have to consider your personal safety if you ever become successful doing anything with video games.
 It seems as improbable as infinity holes of golf played for eternity in a sand trap.

-When it comes down to it, I received some death threats – and some stalkers, no less obnoxious for their year 3-level tactics – because I have consistently asserted that games are for everyone.
+When it comes down to it, I've received some death threats—and some stalkers, no less obnoxious for their sophomoric tactics—because I have consistently asserted that games are for everyone.
 To make that case, I can link to this sophisticated roundup of feminist critique, or I can talk about narrative games that are about walking and looking instead of twitching and triggering, or games made by artists or for celebrity branding.
 Virtually anything.

 I found myself walking around a lagoon that lay opposite a temple.
 The water was prohibitively dark, and dotted all over with sinuous lilies.
 I saw some roosters and a dog, and some children crouched fearlessly in the dark water, fishing with little lines they held between their fingers.